CivAIgentics/Jett/CURRENT_STATUS.md

 If iframe embedding remains blocked:

 ### Option A: Popup Modal
-Keep users on midlandtexas.gov but open ANAM in a centered popup window with controlled dimensions.
+Keep users on Odessatexas.gov but open ANAM in a centered popup window with controlled dimensions.

 ### Option B: Full Page Experience
-Dedicate a page on midlandtexas.gov that opens ANAM directly (no iframe needed).
+Dedicate a page on Odessatexas.gov that opens ANAM directly (no iframe needed).

 ### Option C: Alternative Avatar Provider
 Research other avatar providers that allow iframe embedding: